groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 |Lindy's Italian Ice|$4.49|
 |Safeway Total|**$7.21**|

-# *Day 2 Total For Food: $66.71*
+# *Tuesday Total For Food: $66.71*

 # Wednesday:
 ### Morning:
 Harvested more cherry tomatoes this morning.
 It's been producing about a pint every three days from our two plants.
 Made tomato and bacon omelette with toast for breakfast before going to my bollyx zumba class.
 Did a quick stop at Ross which is close to the gym.
 I enjoy going to Ross on weekday mornings when it just opened (9 am) as it's not crowded and no wait in the self service fitting room.
 I love looking for active wear at Ross.
+I came out of the store empty handed today.
 I came across a black bean brownie recipe on reddit and I was intrigued.
 I made it and it was surprisingly yummy and moist.

 *Day 3 Snack: Black bean brownie - Canned black beans, brownie mix, egg, instant coffee, walnuts*
 ![black bean brownie](assets/images/black-bean-brownie.jpg)